May 2025 - NVT HARVEST REPORT

 The Long Term Yield Reporter provides additional information on varieties not listed and can be viewed as a table or chart with error bars.
 Rainfall is provided for January to March (J–M) and April to October (A–O) and, where relevant, irrigation from April to October.

-Table 0: Carnamah Low-Med Rainfall Glyphosate Canola.
+Table 0: Carnamah Canola (Low-Med Rainfall Triazine).

 Year20202021202220232024